mwittig/node-milight-promise/README.md

 //    unexpected results.
 On Windows, global broadcast packets will only be routed via the first network adapter.
 If
 //    you want to use a broadcast address though, use a network-specific address, e.g. for `192.168.0.1/24` use
 //    `192.168.0.255`.
-// *  Note, for the v6 command set each command must be proevided with a zone parameter as shown in the example below!
+// *  Note, for the v6 command set each command must be provided with a zone parameter as shown in the example below!

 var light = new Milight({
     ip: "255.255.255.255",